 This construction sometimes is used to express a mathematical sentence of the form "if this, then that," with an "understood" quantifier.
-(The last exercise in the previous section illustrates how quantifiers appear implicitly.)

 EXAMPLE 1.4 Let \mathbb{R} be the universe of discourse.

 If S is a set, the sentence "every x in S satisfies P(x)" is written formally as